petershin/liferay-learn/docs/dxp/latest/en/site-building/site-settings/managing-site-urls/configuring-xml-sitemaps.md

 1. Select whether to include page (e.g., widget, content, panel, collection, and embedded) URLs in the XML sitemap.

    You can add a page to the sitemap through the page's configuration.
-Read [Configuring SEO and Open Graph](../../displaying-content/using-display-page-templates/configuring-seo-and-open-graph.md#sitemap) to learn more.
+Read [Configuring Individual Pages](../../creating-pages/page-settings/configuring-individual-pages.md#sitemap) to learn more.

 1. Select whether to include web content URLs in the XML sitemap.